instill-ai/models/README.md

 #### Self-host Instill-Core

-- Follow this [quickstart guide](https://www.instill.tech/docs/quickstart) to get it up and running.
+Follow [this section](https://www.instill.tech/docs/quickstart#-instill-core) of our quick start guide to get it up and running with self-hosting **Instill Core** on a local or remote instance.

 #### Instill Cloud